joyboseroy/indus_decipher/README.md

   a smaller, transparently documented, in-progress hand-transcription of Parpola's CISI corpus.
 Every inscription in this set happens to be a unicorn-motif seal from Mohenjo-daro; see "Resolved: why the two real corpora used to disagree" for why that matters.
+This source data is genuinely richer than a flat sign sequence: each grapheme carries a damage code, a line number, and a 0-100 subjective uncertainty score (now captured in this project's schema as `mean_uncertainty`, distinct from `damaged`), plus per-sign allograph feature vectors.
+A second export, `data/cisi_real_corpus_allograph.csv`, represents each grapheme at that finer allograph level instead of collapsing to a bare primary sign ID; see "Allograph granularity" below for what changes, and does not cleanly resolve, when using it.

 Regenerate either CSV from a local copy of its source repo with `python3 data/convert_indus_website_sql_to_csv.py <sql_path> <out.csv>` or